tonyboylehub/candymachine-v2-boiler-mint-site-noFLP/README.md

 1. Clone
 2. Yarn Install
-3. Rename .env-example to .evn and add in Candy Machine ID
+3. Rename .env-example to .env and add in Candy Machine ID
 4. Yarn Start

 --------------------